(Editor’s note: This story was first published in July of 2017 and updated slightly in June of 2021.)

-Modern devices for finding bass usually require some sort of battery power source to use them in a boat, but at the most recent Costa FLW Series Lake Champlain event, the device that got the most attention from FLW fans who followed along was a big orange cone that anglers were peering through while leaning over their gunwales.
+Modern devices for finding bass usually require some sort of battery power source to use them in a boat, but at the 2017 FLW Series event on Lake Champlain the device that got the most attention from fans who followed along was a big orange cone that anglers were peering through while leaning over their gunwales.

-FLW first reported on bathyscopes in a 2011 magazine article, shortly after pro angler Chad Pipkens and his friend Jeff Cox imported one from Europe to use for sight-fishing on clear-water lakes of northern Michigan, and Poor Boys Baits, who sponsored Pipkens at the time, began selling them on its website.
+We first reported on bathyscopes in a 2011 magazine article, shortly after pro angler Chad Pipkens and his friend Jeff Cox imported one from Europe to use for sight fishing on clear-water lakes of northern Michigan, and Poor Boys Baits, who sponsored Pipkens at the time, began selling them on its website.
 That device, which is known as the Flogger – also the most common “street name” among anglers – is still sold under the LureCraft brand name at sites such as Tacklewarehouse.com.

 Reportedly, it was originally used for underwater viewing tours in Europe, and similar models are used for other aquatic pursuits around the world.